clarencepohh/tp/docs/DeveloperGuide.md

 ```

 The `loadTasksFromFile` method reads the tasks from the file and populates the `TaskManager` with the loaded tasks.

-Sure, here's the updated section of the Developer Guide for the `CommandHandler` class:

 ## CommandHandler Component